microsoft/FluidFramework/BREAKING.md

 - The `load` function from `document.ts` will fail the container does not exist.
 Going forward, please use the `create` function to handle this scenario.

 ### Property removed from the ContainerRuntime class
 - the `existing` property from `ContainerRuntime` has been removed.
-Inspecting this property in order to decide whether or not to perform initialization operations has been replaced with extending the `RuntimeFactoryHelper` abstract class and overriding `instantiateFirstTime` and `instantiateFromExisting`.
+Inspecting this property in order to decide whether or not to perform initialization operations should be replaced with extending the `RuntimeFactoryHelper` abstract class from `@fluidframework/runtime-utils` and overriding `instantiateFirstTime` and `instantiateFromExisting`.

 ## 0.42 Breaking changes